Mariah Carey responds after HOA threatens to fine Florida man over Christmas decorations - NewsBreak

 As for Florida homeowner Michael Moffa, he said he offered to keep his Christmas lights off until Thanksgiving, but the HOA board wasn’t receptive to the idea.

-“The holidays and the pandemic, I think the kids are wanting something that’s more bright to look at,” Moffa told WFLA.Starbucks is giving away reusable red holiday cups Nov.
-18 – here’s how to get one
+“The holidays and the pandemic, I think the kids are wanting something that’s more bright to look at,” Moffa told WFLA.Mariah Carey responds after bar bans ‘All I Want for Christmas’ until Dec.
+1

 An attorney for the HOA said it’s possible the board would reconsider their rules altogether, but only with enough support from the neighborhood.